dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ### 1.1 - There are many other useful helpers in threejs use them

 The box helper is great, but I often use it in conjunction with many other helpers such as the grid helper and direction helper.
+There are also a hole bunch of additional helpers that can be used to gain a better awareness of what the situation is with an object, or a whole scene that I might be working on.

 ### 1.2 - version numbers matter with threejs